philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 Downstream analysis was run using ANGSD v.
 0.940.

+Scripts are adapted from Nina Therkildsen's lab's genomic-data-analysis repository (https://github.com/therkildsen-lab/genomic-data-analysis).

-##Start by identifying a list of SNPs for further analysis.
+## Start by identifying a list of SNPs for further analysis.

 This SNP list was generated to ensure that analyses are run on the same loci across all 4 populations.
+Unless otherwise noted, this list of SNPs was used for all subsequent analyses.

+## Get genotype likelihoods and generate a BEAGLE file for all populations.
+Beagle file for all populations will be used for population structure (PCANGSD).